Students read story they have heard before from keywords and pictures on the board.

 But are beginners really ready for the 3rd person 's'?

-In this lovely recording she did at home my student certainly wanted to show her knowledge but producing 3rd person 's' during fluency output is "another story".
+In this lovely recording she did at home my student certainly wanted to show her knowledge but producing 3rd person 's' during fluency output was "another story".